United Kingdom: World wars and partition of Ireland

 Nonetheless, Britain was described as "a very wealthy country, formidable in arms, ruthless in pursuit of its interests and sitting at the heart of a global production system."
 After Nazi Germany's invasion of Poland in 1939, Britain entered the Second World War.
 Despite the defeat of its European allies in the first year, Britain and its empire continued the war against Germany.

-In 1940 the Royal Air Force defeated the German Luftwaffe in the Battle of Britain.
+In 1940, the Royal Air Force successfully defended British airspace by repelling the German Luftwaffe in the Battle of Britain.
 Urban areas suffered heavy bombing during the Blitz.
 The Grand Alliance of Britain, the United States and the Soviet Union formed in 1941, leading the Allies against the Axis powers.
 There were eventual hard-fought victories in the Battle of the Atlantic, the North Africa campaign and the Italian campaign.
 British forces played important roles in the Normandy landings of 1944 and the liberation of Europe.
 The British Army led the Burma campaign against Japan, and the British Pacific Fleet fought Japan at sea.
 British scientists contributed to the American Manhattan Project, whose task was to build a nuclear weapon.